danielabar/meblog/src/markdown/when-rspec-doesnt-rollback.md

 ## Multiple Tests with Same Data

 Good, so creating the data in the `it` block solves this problem.
 But what if there are other tests in the same test file and `describe` block that also need this data?

+### Repeat Data Creation

 One way to solve for this would be to repeat the test data creation in each test that needs it.
 Since transactional fixtures are enabled, the database inserts will be rolled back at the end of each example so each test will get a clean start.
 To help in reading the test log file, I've also added some temporary logging statements at the beginning of each test:

 ```ruby
 require "rails_helper"